hancyfancy/CwRetailProductManagementSolution/README.md

 6. Check if mocked test cases need to be ammended
 7. Write another frontend using react typescript
 8. Move internal list of products to product service
+9. Change product id to string instead of long for better security